-January 2004.
-Karen Panter, Extension Horticulture Specialist, Department of Plant Sciences, University of Wyoming.
-Editor: Vicki Hamende, College of Agriculture, Office of Communications and Technology.
-Layout: Tana Stith, College of Agriculture, Office of Communications and Technology
+Editor: Vicki Hamende, College of Agriculture, Office of Communications and Technology Layout: Tana Stith, College of Agriculture, Office of Communications and Technology

-Issued in furtherance of extension work, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture.
-Kelly Crane, director, University of Wyoming Extension, University of Wyoming, Laramie, Wyoming 82071. • The University's policy has been, and will continue to be, one of nondiscrimination, offering equal opportunity to all employees and applicants for employment on the basis of their demonstrated ability and competence without regard to such matters as race, sex, gender, color, religion, national origin, disability, age, veteran status, sexual orientation, genetic information, political belief, or other status protected by state and federal statutes or University Regulations. • Shutterstock.com: Nitchakul Sangpetcharakun, Irina Fischer, InfoFlowersPlants, znmystery, Radovan1, vnlit, Chiyacat.
+Issued in furtherance of cooperative extension work, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture.
+Glen Whipple, director, Cooperative Extension Service, University of Wyoming, Laramie, Wyoming 82071.

+Persons seeking admission, employment, or access to programs of the University of Wyoming shall be considered without regard to race, color, religion, sex, national origin, disability, age, political belief, veteran status, sexual orientation, and marital or familial status.
+Persons with disabilities who require alternative means for communication or program information (Braille, large print, audiotape, etc.) should contact their local UW CES office.
+To file a complaint, write to the UW Employment Practices/Affirmative Action Office, University of Wyoming, P.O.
+Box 3434, Laramie, WY 82071-3434.